 The annual change in working capital, commonly known as the financial year result, is determined by the difference, after borrowings, between total revenue and total expenditure.
-By the end of the 2020 financial year, the working capital fund had grown by 29.1 M€ to reach 83.4 M€ by year-end.
-This amount accounts for 9.6 days of expenditure (capital and operating expenditure combined, excluding EAFRD).
+By the end of the 2021 financial year, the working capital fund had fallen slightly by 28.1 M \in to reach 55.3 M \in by year-end (previous surplus cumulative total).
+This amount accounts for 6 days of expenditure (capital and operating expenditure combined, excluding the European EAFRD fund).